 Restoration of the Kingdom

 Jesus came as the heir to David’s throne, proclaiming the coming of the Kingdom of God.
-And most of his teaching and parables were about the kingdom.
+And most of his teachings and parables were about the kingdom.
 But Jesus’ kingdom was not what the Jewish people, or his disciples, imagined it to be.
 Jesus did not come to establish an earthly kingdom that would rule the world.
 Instead, his kingdom was a spiritual one.
 And his kingdom was not just one of the Jewish people, but of all who would believe and trust their lives to him.

 Is the kingdom foretold by Isaiah and the rest of the prophets in existence now?
 Or is it yet to come?
 Or does it have a dual reality, spiritual now with a physical kingdom to come?